 Support the Park » Park Master Plan

-With 1.7 million visitors in 2017, and more than 2 million visitors projected in 2018, the James River Park accommodates more than any other park in the region.
-With continued increases in visitation and extremely limited options for development due to Park easements, FOJRP established the development of a Master Plan as their most important priority for 2018, committing $50,000 of membership funding to the project.
+With nearly 2 million visitors per year, the James River Park is the most visited attraction in the region.
+With continued increases in visitation and extremely limited options for development due to Park easements, FOJRP raised $250,000 to develop a 10-year Master Plan, committing $50,000 of membership funding to the project in 2018.

 Generous support for the Park Master Plan was also provided by:

 - Beirne Carter Foundation, who donated a generous matching grant of $75,000

 - Mary Ann and Lou Wilson

 - 4th District Council Member Kristen Larson

 The Master Plan will help maintain the quality of the experience for Park users, protect the health of the river and wildlife, and preserve its natural beauty for generations to come.
 It prioritizes Park improvements for highest and best use for the City and region, focusing on neighborhood and community connections to JRPS.
 The Friends of James River Park and the City Of Richmond’s Parks, Recreation and Community Facilities Department will use this document as a road map to work with all vested individuals, public and private organizations to implement this long-term community vision.

 The master planning process in 2019 was an inclusive one, resulting in a shared vision of what we all want our park to be.
 Local firm VHB worked in partnership with Hargreaves, the firm that created the Riverfront Master plan, developed the plan.
 They incorporated existing plans and solicited feedback from users and area residents during 10 facilitated public and neighborhood meetings and nearly 3000 surveys.

 The Friends of the James River Park Board has created a strategic plan that aligns the organization’s goals around coordinating the implementation of the Master Plan with the City of Richmond and all who love the Park.